FSPGrowth

 getMemoryUSS()[source]

-Total amount of USS memory consumed by the mining process will be retrieved from this function
+Total amount of USS memory consumed by the mining process.

 Returns: